 Mental health is a key component of behavioral health.
 Behavioral service providers also understand that your biology and your physical health can play a role in your overall wellbeing.

-If you or a loved one struggles with mental health, substance abuse, defiance, an eating disorder or another behavioral concern, the team at Long Island Select Healthcare (LISH) can help you find solutions.
+If you or a loved one struggles with mental health, defiance or another behavioral concern, the team at Long Island Select Healthcare (LISH) can help you find solutions.

 Customizing Your Care with Psychological Assessments